How To Shop Rihanna’s New Fenty Clothing Line

 How Much Is Fenty Going To Cost Me?

 Brace yourself: Fenty will be sold at a luxury price point.
-T Magazine published a first look at the collection, and prices varied from $420 USD for a brass ear cuff and $480 USD for sunglasses, to $1,100 USD for a denim corset and $670 USD sandals.
+T Magazine published a first look at the collection, and prices varied from $420 for a brass ear cuff and $480 for sunglasses, to $1,100 for a denim corset and $670 sandals (UK prices TBC).

 What Sizes Does Fenty Come In?